low-earth-orbit/notes/web-dev-starter-guide.md

 # Web Development Starter Guide

+To begin with, read the [Full Stack Developer Roadmap](https://roadmap.sh/full-stack) to get an idea of what techs fall into the umbrella of web development.

 ## [fullstackopen](https://fullstackopen.com/)

 This is the best open comprehensive intro course to web dev on the internet as of now.
 Do not expect much depth but it covers up-to-date techs that companies actually use, including React, Node, Express, GraphQL, TypeScript, React Native (for mobile dev), CI/CD, docker and databases.
-If you don't have basics of HTML, CSS & JavaScript, do a crash course on them.
+If you don't have basics of HTML, CSS and JavaScript, do a crash course on them.

-Optional:
+Prerequisites:

 - HTML
 - CSS
 - JavaScript

+Optional:

-- Bootstrap: This is a popular FE library.
-Larger organizations have their own frameworks team (their own FE library) so they don't use Bootstrap.
-Try use it if you want to get the idea.
+- Bootstrap: This is a popular CSS library.
+Larger organizations have their own frameworks team so they don't use Bootstrap.
+- DOM
+- Web API
+- jQuery

 Alternatives:

 - The Odin Project: Choose the Full Stack JavaScript path; who uses Ruby on Rails!
-- Angela Yu's web dev course on udemy
+- Angela Yu's web dev course on Udemy
-- freeCodeCamp: I found it too nuanced and time-consuming
+- freeCodeCamp: More nuanced

 ## [React course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)

 The best React course.
-For FE, all you need is HTML, CSS, JavaScript and React.
 React is the most popular FE framework.
 This course includes Redux, React Router and Next.js as well.

-Only buy udemy courses when they're on sale.
+Only buy Udemy courses when they're on sale.

 Alternatives: